AndrewGuerrero/ng-caryll/content/more_effective_cpp.md

 > }
 > ```

-If an uncaught exception is `throw`n in the destructor, the destructor will not run to completion.
+If an uncaught `exception` occurs in the destructor, the destructor will not run to completion.

 ``` cpp
 Session::Session()